“If you want your children to be intelligent, read them fairy tales.”

 Picture of Suzanne Strutt with five of her sisters, in Scotland, Fife.

-My passion for Nordic and Germanic folklore can be largely attributed to my roots within the Scandinavian world, as well as my upbringing in the UK.
+My passion for Nordic and Germanic folklore is largely attributed to my Scandinavian roots.
+I also have a deep connection to British heritage due to my upbringing in the UK.

 I grew up in a very large family (two brothers and eight sisters).
 We spent our early years living on a farm in the beautiful Scottish hills on the outskirts of Livingston.

-Growing up in nature (and with so many siblings) had a huge impact on the art that I create.
+Growing up in nature (and with so many siblings) had a huge impact on the stories that I write and the art that I create.
 It allowed me to experience a ‘bird’s eye’ view of how social dynamics and human psychology can play out within a complex and lively family environment.
 It was an incredible childhood, filled with nature and a wide spectrum of unique, varied, and vibrant personality types.

 It is something that I will always be grateful for.